-The word sustainability has become increasingly prominent in recent years.
-It is seen by some as just another hollow buzzword, and is often used interchangeably with concepts such as environmentalism or being 'green'.
+The word 'sustainability' has become increasingly prominent in recent years.
+It is seen by some as just another hollow buword, and is often used interchangeably with concepts such as environmentalism or being 'green'.

 One of the most commonly used and widely adopted definitions of sustainable development is "meeting the needs of the present generation without compromising the ability of future generations to meet their own needs."
 Essentially, sustainability is about the relationship between people and planet; remembering that we are inextricably part of this planet, and that our societies (including economies) depend upon healthy biological and physical systems.

 At its most literal level, 'sustainability' refers to the quality of a state or process that allows it to be maintained indefinitely.
 At present, the way we are living is not sustainable.
 If we carry on as we are, the Earth's natural resources and physical systems will be irreversibly damaged and depleted.